 Host Marriott believes that it meets and will continue to meet conditions (1) through (4).
-In addition, Host Marriott believes that it has outstanding (commencing with its first taxable year as a REIT) common stock with sufficient diversity of ownership to allow it to satisfy conditions (5) and (6).
-With respect to condition (6), Host Marriott intends to comply with the requirement that it send annual letters to its stockholders requesting information regarding the actual ownership of its shares of stock.
-In addition, the Host Marriott Articles of Incorporation contains an ownership limit, which is intended to assist Host Marriott in continuing to satisfy the share ownership requirements described in (5) and (6) above.
-See "Risk Factors--Risks of ownership of our common stock--Possible adverse consequences of limits on ownership of our common stock."
+In addition, Host Marriott believes that it has had and continues to have outstanding common stock with sufficient diversity of ownership to allow it to satisfy conditions (5) and (6).
+With respect to condition (6), Host Marriott has complied and intends to continue to comply with the requirement that it send annual letters to its stockholders requesting information regarding the actual ownership of its shares of stock.
+In addition, Host Marriott's charter contains an ownership limit, which is intended to assist Host Marriott in continuing to satisfy the share ownership requirements described in (5) and (6) above.
+See "Risk Factors" in our Form 10-K for the year ended December 31, 1999 for risks related to possible adverse consequences of limits on ownership of our common stock.
 The ownership limit, together with compliance with the annual stockholder letter requirement described above, however, may not ensure that Host Marriott will, in all cases, be able to satisfy the share ownership requirements described above.
 If Host Marriott fails to satisfy such share ownership requirements, Host Marriott will not qualify as a REIT.
-See "--Failure of Host Marriott to Qualify as a REIT."
+See "--Failure of Host Marriott to qualify as a REIT" below.